-Numerous authors have expounded the disadvantages of IRR in recent years-although these stated drawbacks differ somewhat from ours.
-In the prior section, we focused on the inapplicability to floating-rate instruments and the confusion in loss scenarios because our interest in CLO equity makes these points highly pertinent.
-Yet, the earlier work is relevant because much of it compares IRR to alternative measures based on present value (PV).
+Numerous authors have expounded disadvantages of IRR in recent years - though these stated drawbacks differ somewhat from ours.7 In the prior section we focused on the inapplicability to floating-rate instruments and the confusion in loss scenarios since our interest in CLO equity makes these points highly pertinent.
+Yet the earlier work is relevant since much of it compares IRR to alternative measures based on present-value (PV).
 The improvements we suggest in following sections are also PV-based.